LYNTON, N. 2007. William Scott, London, Thames & Hudson.

-William Scott (15 February 1913 – 28 December 1989) was a British artist from Northern Ireland, known for still-life and abstract painting.
+William Scott (1913 – 1989) was a British artist from Northern Ireland, known for still-life and abstract painting.
 His apparently simple paintings of pots, pans and stylised nudes explore relationships between space, form and colour.
+Much of the emotional impact comes from use of paint textures within the abstract shapes.

 “behind the facade of pots and pans there is sometimes another image … a private one … sensed rather than seen”.